0xarc-io/analytics-sdk/README.md

 ### `init`

-This function is used to initializate the `ArcxAttributionSdk` instance.
+This function is used to initializate the `ArcxAnalyticsSdk` instance.
 An `api key` is required to initializing the instance.
 In order to get your key please [contact us](https://discord.gg/hfrbGzPyK8) to initiate the collaboration process.

 `init` takes two arguments: